asyncapi/website/markdown/blog/asyncapi-website-migration.md

 featured: true
 ---

 We're thrilled to announce the successful migration of the AsyncAPI website from JavaScript and Next.js v12 to TypeScript and Next.js v14!
 This exciting upgrade unlocks a new chapter for the website, paving the way for improved scalability, streamlined feature implementation, and the powerful capabilities of Next.js.
 As a bonus, this migration also enabled a well-documented codebase and streamlined our testing process by reducing the reliance on Cypress tests.
-In this blog post, we'll delve into the exciting journey behind the migration and sharing what's new in the website.
+In this blog post, we'll delve into the exciting journey behind the migration and share what's new on the website.
 I'll share insights into our team's efforts, the research and planning involved, the challenges we tackled, the valuable lessons learned, and what exciting plans lie ahead for the AsyncAPI website.

 This migration journey spanned from February to May 2024, and it involved a dedicated team of contributors and maintainers passionate about the AsyncAPI Initiative and the ecosystem of tools it provides.
 We'd like to give a shout-out to our amazing team: [Lukasz Gornicki](https://www.linkedin.com/in/lukasz-gornicki-a621914/), [Rohit T](https://www.linkedin.com/in/rohit-t-0124a4242?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app), [Akshat Nema](https://www.linkedin.com/in/akshat-nema/), [Ansh Goyal](https://www.linkedin.com/in/thisisanshg/), [Ashish Padhy](https://www.linkedin.com/in/ashish-padhy3023/), [Sambhav Gupta](https://www.linkedin.com/in/sambhavgupta0705/), [Vishvamsinh Vaghela](https://www.linkedin.com/in/vishvamsinh-vaghela-591695217/), and myself, [Ashmit JaiSarita Gupta](https://ashmit.dev).
 Their expertise and commitment were instrumental in achieving this exciting upgrade for the AsyncAPI website.

 ## What's new on the website?
-The migration to Next.js v14 and TypeScript brought about several significant transformations to the AsyncAPI website.
-These changes paved the way for a more performant, scalable, and developer-friendly experience:
+The migration to Next.js v14 and TypeScript brought several significant transformations to the AsyncAPI website.
+These changes paved the way for a more performant, scalable, and developer-friendly experience.

 **Streamlined Development Workflow:** TypeScript integration introduces static typing to the codebase, enhancing code maintainability, reducing errors, and providing better autocompletion.
 This simplifies the development process and promotes cleaner code.

-**Component Refactoring:** A significant portion of the migration involved meticulously refactoring website components within the Next.js framework.
+**Component Refactoring:** Much of the migration involved meticulously refactoring website components within the Next.js framework.
 This ensures optimal performance and lays the groundwork for future feature development.

-**Improved Testability:** The move to TypeScript also enhances our testing capabilities.
+**Improved Testability:** Moving to TypeScript also enhances our testing capabilities.
 Static type checking helps identify potential issues early in the development cycle, leading to a more robust and reliable website.

 **Improved Code Clarity with JSDoc:** For developers diving deeper into the codebase, we've added comprehensive JSDoc documentation for all components and their parameters.
-This documentation provides clear explanations of each component's purpose and function, along with detailed information about the parameters it accepts.
+This documentation clearly explains each component's purpose and function, along with detailed information about the parameters it accepts.
 This enhanced clarity simplifies understanding of the website's code structure and functionality, making it easier for developers to contribute.
-This will also help to generate proper docs for UI components in the UI Kit which I am currently developing as a part of my Google Summer of Code project.
+This will also help generate proper docs for UI components in the UI Kit, which I am currently developing as a part of my Google Summer of Code project.

-**Enhanced Documentation and Blog Structure:** To streamline content management and leverage Next.js capabilities, we've introduced a new directory structure.
-Previously housed in the `pages/docs` and `pages/blog` directories, our documentation and blog now reside in the `markdown/docs` and `markdown/blog` directories respectively.
+**Enhanced Documentation and Blog Structure:** We've introduced a new directory structure to streamline content management and leverage Next.js capabilities.
+Previously housed in the `pages/docs` and `pages/blog` directories, our documentation and blog now reside in the `markdown/docs` and `markdown/blog` directories, respectively.
 This change allows for better organization and integration with Next.js's built-in features for handling static content.

 **Consistent Code Formatting:** We've implemented well-defined Prettier and ESLint rules to enforce consistent code formatting and style across the entire codebase.
 This not only improves code readability and maintainability but also simplifies collaboration among developers.